Vetspire/technical-interview-challenge/README.md

   - Should support paging
   - Needs some style work to handle images of different sizes
 ### Add a breed
 This is the biggest shortcut I took on the frontend.
-Handling file inputs in react requires creating a ref and doing some extra work with the File.
-Instead I just let it submit as a standard HTML form, letting the browser and Phoenix handle the complexity for me.
+Handling file inputs in React requires creating a ref and doing some extra work with the File API in Javascript.
+Instead I just let it submit as a standard HTML form using multipart form upload, letting the browser and Phoenix handle the complexity for me.
 Upgrading this to a real React implementation would be a top priority for continued development.

 On the backend this is protected by Basic Auth

 Further Development:
-  - Handle file upload using JSON
+  - Handle file upload using Javascript

 ### Handle File Upload
 The Uploader logic on the backend is my favorite part of the app.
 It designed to handle local and R2 uploads.
 Local upload support was important to me so that the app would be easy to run in development.
-Further work could be spend here adding additional guards and error handling or retry logic.
+Further work could be spent here adding additional guards and error handling or retry logic.

 I modeled the `FileUpload` as an embedded_schema, this has turned out to be less than ideal.
 There's no easy way to handle dangling files in the bucket or uploads directory.
 This would be better handled as a table with ForeignKey relationships.
 Additionally, Ecto transactions could be used to clean up the file after failed inserts.